carlrobertoh/CodeGPT/README.md

 ## About The Project

+CodeGPT is an AI-powered code assistant designed to help you with various programming activities.
+It is a great alternative to GitHub Copilot, AI Assistant, Codiumate, or any other extension on the JetBrains marketplace.

+We equip you with the latest models, advanced tools, and on-premise solutions that are designed to significantly enhance your developer experience.

-CodeGPT is your go-to AI coding assistant, offering assistance throughout your entire software development journey while keeping privacy in mind.
-Access state-of-the-art large language models from leading providers such as OpenAI, Anthropic, Azure, Mistral, and others, or connect to a locally hosted model for a completely offline and transparent development experience.
+Access top-tier language models from OpenAI, Anthropic, Azure, Mistral, and others, or opt for a self-hosted model for a full offline experience.

 ## Core Features

-CodeGPT offers a wide range of features to enhance your coding experience:
+CodeGPT offers a wide range of features to enhance your development experience:

 ### Chat

-- Engage in natural language conversations about your code
-- Get explanations, suggestions, and answers to your programming questions
-- Upload and discuss images related to your code or project
+- **Use images:** Chat with your images.
+Upload manually or let CodeGPT auto-detect your screenshots.

+- **Reference your files and folders:** Quickly access and reference your project files and folders for context-aware coding assistance.

+- **Reference web docs:** Quickly reference web docs in your chat session, such as API guides, library manuals, and more.

+- **Reference git history:** Quickly reference commit logs and changes in your chat session

+- **Search the web:** Connect your favourite LLM to the web.
+CodeGPT will search for the most relevant information to answer your questions.

+- **Customize your assistant:** Choose between multiple different personas for your specific needs, whether you're looking to learn, write or proofread.

 ### Code

-- Receive context-aware code completions as you type
+- **Autocomplete your code:** Receive single-line or whole-function autocomplete suggestions as you type.

-- Edit existing code using natural language instructions
-- Generate descriptive commit messages automatically
+- **Edit code in natural language:** Highlight the code you want to modify, describe the desired changes, and watch CodeGPT work its magic.

-- Get naming suggestions for variables, methods, and classes
+- **Get name suggestions:** Get context-aware naming suggestions for methods, variables, and more.

-### Customize
-- Choose from multiple AI models, including local and self-hosted options
-- Personalize your AI assistant with different personas
-- Configure custom commands for repetitive tasks

-### Integrate
-- Reference project files and folders for context-aware assistance
-- Access web documentation directly within your chat sessions
-- Incorporate Git history into your conversations
-- Perform web searches without leaving your IDE
+- **Generate commit messages:** Generate concise and descriptive commit messages based on the changes made in your codebase.

 For a full list of features and detailed descriptions, visit our [official documentation](https://docs.codegpt.ee/features).